Operation Blue Star: JS Aurora

+Presence of troops

-Holes were smashed through the marble walls of Akal takht to create gun positions.
+According to Congress claims, holes were smashed through the marble walls of Akal takht to create gun positions.
 Walls were broken to allow entry points to the tiled courtyards.
 Secure machine gun nests were created.
 All of these positions were protected by sandbags and newly made brick walls.
 The windows and arches of Akal Takht were blocked with bricks and sandbags.
 Sandbags were placed on the turrets.
 Every strategically significant building of the temple complex, apart from the Harmandir Sahib in the center, had been fortified in a similar manner and allegedly defaced.
 The fortifications also included seventeen private houses in the residential area near the Temple.
 All the high rise buildings and towers near the temple complex were occupied.
 The militants manning these vantage points were in wireless contact with Shabeg Singh in Akal Takht.
 Under the military leadership of Major General Singh, ex-army veterans and deserters had trained Bhindranwale's men.

 The militants in the complex were anticipating an attack by government troops.
 The defences in the complex were created with the purpose of stalling an assault, giving time to provoke Sikhs in the villages and encourage them to march en masse towards the Golden Temple in support of the militants.
 Sufficient food to last a month was stocked in the complex.

 During this period police and security forces stationed around the temple complex were allowed only within 200 yards.
 This was to avoid the 'desecration' of the temple by their presence.
 The security forces were prevented by the politicians from taking action in enforcing the law.
 Even self-defence from the militants was made difficult.
 On 14 February 1984, a police post near the entrance of the Temple was attacked by a group of militants.
 Six fully armed policemen were captured and taken inside.
 After twenty four hours the police responded and sent in a senior police officer for negotiation.
 He asked Bhindranwale to release his men, along with their weapons.
 Bhindranwale agreed and delivered the dead body of one of the hostages who had been killed.
 Later the remaining five policemen were released alive, but their weapons were kept.

 The fortifications of the temple denied the army the possibility of commando operations.
 The buildings were close together and had labyrinthine passages all under the control of the militants.
 Militants in the temple premises had access to langars, food supplies, and water from the Sarovar (temple pond).
 Militants were well stocked with weapons and ammunition.
 Any siege under these circumstances would have been long and difficult.
-The option of laying down a long siege was ruled out by the army due to the risk of emotionally aroused villagers marching to the temple and clashing with the army.
-The negotiated settlement had already been rejected by Bhindranwale and the government decided to raid the temple.
+The option of laying down a long siege was ruled out by the army due to the "fear of uprisings in the countryside".